awsdocs/amazon-mwaa-user-guide/doc_source/tutorials-private-network-bastion.md

 1. Select the acknowledgement, and then choose **Create stack**\.

+To learn more about the architecture of your Linux Bastion Host, see [Linux Bastion Hosts on the AWS Cloud: Architecture](https://docs.aws.amazon.com/quickstart/latest/linux-bastion/architecture.html)\.

 ## Create the ssh tunnel<a name="private-network-create-test"></a>

-The following steps describe how to create the ssh tunnel to your bastion\.
+The following steps describe how to create the ssh tunnel to your linux bastion\.
+An SSH tunnel recieves the request from your local IP address to the linux bastion, which is why TCP forwarding for the linux bastion was set to `true` in previous steps\.

 1. Open the [Instances](https://console.aws.amazon.com/ec2/v2/home#/Instances:) page on the Amazon EC2 console\.